networknt/kafka-sidecar/doc/ksql.md

 basicAuthCredentialsPassword: ${kafka-ksqldb.basicAuthCredentialsPassword:changeme}
 ```

-There is new endpoint added for executing ksqlDB query:
+There is a new endpoint added for executing ksqlDB query:

 ```text